kwicz/portfolio/README.md

 ```sh
 gatsby develop
 ```
 4. Voila!
-You now have a new project up and running!
+You now have a new project up and running at http://localhost:8000/!

 ### Deployment to GH Pages
 1. Navigate to package.json and confirm the following is included under `scripts`: